DougReeder/aframe-atoll-terrain/README.md

 [live example scene](https://dougreeder.github.io/aframe-atoll-terrain/example.html)
 Use VR controller joystick or touchpad to move around.
 On desktop, drag to turn and use WASD keys to move.
-Reload several times to see some variations, especially if you don't see water.
+Reload several times to see some variations, especially if you don't see water from your initial location.

 Usage